 My Research

 I seek to understand how planets form and evolve, from their beginnings in the protoplanetary disk to their long-term atmospheric compositions.
 I am particularly interested in how traditionally separate aspects of planetary science, like interior evolution, atmospheric chemistry, mass loss, and disk processes, interact and influence each other.
 These days I mostly focus on super-Earths and sub-Neptunes.
 These planets, with sizes in between Earth and Neptune, are the most common type of exoplanet yet discovered, but their formation, interiors, and surface conditions remain mysterious.
-Read on for a summary of the work I've done in the field, or jump directly to my work on silicate vapor in sub-Neptunes, residual hydrogen gas in super-Earths, or the work I conducted pre-graduate school.
+Read on for a summary of the work I've done in the field, or jump directly to my work on magma-atmosphere interactions in sub-Neptunes, atmospheric escape processes, or the work I conducted pre-graduate school.

 In Misener & Schlichting (2022), I show that silicate vapor, expected to be present in abundance at the base of young, H-rich sub-Neptune atmospheres, can inhibit convection.
-This inhibition is due to the mean molecular weight gradient formed by the condensable SiO vapor, which increases in abundance with increasing temperature.
+This inhibition is due to the mean molecular weight gradient formed by the condensable silicate vapor, which increases in abundance with increasing temperature.
 The resultant near-surface radiative layer can have a steep temperature gradient.
 This steep interior gradient decreases the width of the atmosphere, making it appear smaller than a fully convective atmosphere of the same atmospheric mass.
-Our work implies that the atmospheric mass fractions of sub-Neptunes inferred from fully convective models may be too low by a factor of five.
-Younger planets with more massive atmospheres have the largest differences.
-Differences are also larger in more massive planets with higher equilibrium temperatures.
-Effects from this inhibition of convection can persist on gigayear timescales.
-As the inhibition of convection due to heavy condensables has been known in solar system literature for decades, this work demonstrates the synergy between solar system and exoplanet interior theory.
-It also shows how the interaction between the interiors and atmospheres of small planets can be important in myriad ways to these planets' overall evolution.
+Our work implies that the atmospheric mass fractions of sub-Neptunes inferred from fully convective models may be too low by a factor of five, and the effects can persist for billions of years.

 Bonus: read a science-fiction short story based on these hydrogen atmospheres written by Daniel Bensen, beginning on p.
 18 here.
 This partnership was organized by the Exoplanet Demographics conference in 2020.